yankunxi/JointFontGAN/README.md

 - Download dataset:

-Download the following two datasets into `dataset` folder and unzip.
+Download the following two font datasets into `dataset` folder and unzip.
+Each of the datasets consists of training and test images.

 Capitals64 dataset: https://drive.google.com/file/d/1qrxhhgG2vwUhhq-shbHxzt3b1ahkoNt_/view?usp=sharing